How to have a healthy pregnancy

 Research shows that pregnant women who exercise at least three times a week for 20 minutes, have shorter labour hours.
 It also helps control pregnancy symptoms such as nausea, weight gain and muscles stiffness.
 However, speak to your doctor before you start an exercise routine and remember to always take it easy.

 Even though you may have a good diet, it’s difficult to get all the nutrients you and your baby need from food alone, as pregnant women and nursing mothers often need more nutrients than other women.
-Luckily, Yoxa Low GI Shakes are perfect for this role.
+Luckily, Yoxa MEAL in a Glass are perfect for this role.
 YOXA Shakes are high in fibre and have a high enough nutritional value, when taken with fat-free milk, to be regarded as a meal replacement.
 These gluten-free shakes contain Essential Sugars (“Glyco-Nutrients”) and provide energy without fattening.
 These cholesterol-free supplement shakes stop cravings and help control blood sugar levels.

 But that’s not all.
 Yoxa Health offers products for mothers such as our natural Baby colic gel, Baby bum gel and Tired Foot Gel (not to be used during pregnancy),.
 And we’re always coming up with new ideas.